Contacts Guide

 Examples of the Venue Contact Type are a restaurant, conference centre, exhibition centre, function centre, hotel etc. but also physical stores, markets, shops, warehouses etc supplying goods or products with physical locations (which you have a commercial relationship with).

-So a Venue Contact Type simply defines that this is a commercial supplier - with an address!
+So a Venue Contact Type simply defines that this is a contractor with a location.

 Note: Switching Location on for a Contact will allow you to the physical address, in addition to multiple Areas.